 Have you ever seen a stress-free college student?
 I haven’t, unless you count the freshmen who mess up the first half of the semester, say “screw it” to the rest and never attend class again.
-But that’s not what I’m talking about here.
+And let’s be real – even they are feeling the stress on the inside.

 Stress is a huge part of the college experience, and it’s something we all have to deal with in life.
 We don’t, however, have to let it get the best of us.